Hansade2005/pixel-pilot/app/invoice/README.md

 ### Professional Features
 - Clean, branded design
-- Pixel Pilot logo integration
+- PiPilot logo integration
 - Professional typography
 - Consistent spacing and layout
 - Mobile-responsive design

-## Usage in Pixel Pilot
+## Usage in PiPilot

-This invoice generator can be integrated into Pixel Pilot's workflow for:
+This invoice generator can be integrated into PiPilot's workflow for:
 - Client billing for development services
 - Project quotes and estimates
 - Professional service invoices